walterp56/FgoGotran/FgoGotranLocal/SECURITY.md

 - The llama.cpp built-in Web UI is disabled.
 - llama.cpp is started in offline mode and does not download models.
 - Configuration is stored in `user_data/config.json`; a backup is retained before replacement.
-- Runtime logs are kept in memory and redact the API key.
+- Runtime logs are kept in memory and permanently redact API keys, IP addresses, local paths, and device identifiers.
-- LAN addresses, endpoints, and repeated local paths are masked in the control UI and read-only control responses by default.
+- Hardware and system inventory is not collected for the overview, diagnostics, or read-only status response.
-- Full connection values, diagnostic paths, and log paths are sent to the UI only after an explicit reveal action; reveal state is not persisted.
+- The phone endpoint and API key are shown only after their separate explicit reveal actions; reveal state is not persisted.
+- User-selected runtime and model paths are visible only in the model settings form where they are required for configuration.
 - Translation prompts and game dialogue are not intentionally written to the control log.
 - No UPnP rule, router port forwarding, or public Internet listener is created.
 - Optional Python and llama.cpp first-run downloads require confirmation unless `FGO_LOCAL_AUTO_SETUP=1` was explicitly set for that launch.